 Make sure you understand the medicines you are taking – read the label including warnings.
 Make sure what you are given is what your doctor ordered for you.

 Ask about directions for use, possible side effects or interactions, and how long you will need to take it for.

 Tell your healthcare professional if you have any allergies or if you have ever had a bad reaction to an anaesthetic or any other drugs.

 Talk to your doctor to find out the results of any tests or procedures, and ask what they mean for your care.

-If you need to go into hospital, talk about the options.
+If you need to go to the hospital, talk about the options.
 Make sure you understand what will happen if you need surgery or a procedure.
 Some questions you can ask are:

-- What will the surgery or procedure or involve and are there any risks?
+- What will the surgery or procedure involve and are there any risks?

 - Are there any other possible treatments?

 - How quickly does this need to happen?

 - Is there an option to have the surgery/procedure done as a day patient, or in an alternative hospital?